 If you need help or more information, call your veterinarian.
 You can also call the ASPCA’s Animal Poison Control Center’s 24-hour hotline at 888-426-4435.
 You may be charged for the service, but if your dog’s life is on the line, it’s worth the cost.

 As pet parents we, try as we might, make mistakes and can’t always protect our beloved animals from the dangers that lurk in our homes and on our property.
-Careful storage and common sense can go a long way toward keeping our dogs safe from the most common causes of poisoning.
+Careful storage and good judgment can go a long way toward keeping our dogs safe from the most common causes of poisoning.

 Do you know any other common sources of poisoning in dogs?
-Will you help spread the word to help other pet owners keep their pups safe?
+Will you help spread the word to help other pet parents keep their pups safe?
 Let us know in the comments below!